rekalogika/rekapager/README.md

 ### Page Number Limit

 It also limits the maximum page number that can be navigated to.
 By default, the limit is 100.
-The UI will indicate that the disabled page exists, but the user is not allowed to navigate to it:
+The UI indicates the existence of the disabled page but prevents navigation to it:

 ![page limit](https://rekalogika.dev/rekapager/limit.png)